VisionEval/VisionEval.github.io/category/download.md

 <a target="_blank" href="https://github.com/VisionEval/VisionEval">Visioneval source code from GitHub</a>.

 #### Mac/Linux users
 VisionEval can be installed from source as well.
-Follow the 'Install from Source' steps on [the wiki](https://github.com/VisionEval/VisionEval/wiki/Getting-Started).
+Contact Jeremy Raw for more information on source installations.

 ## Questions